Privacy Policy

 We have taken technical and administrative security measures to protect your personal data against loss, destruction, manipulation and unauthorised access.
 All our employees and service providers working on our behalf are bound by the applicable data protection laws.

-Whenever we collect and process personal data, it is encrypted before it is transferred.
+Whenever we collect and process personal data, it is encrypted before it is transmitted.
 This means that your data cannot be misused by third parties.
-Our security measures are subject to a continuous improvement process and our privacy policies are constantly being revised.
+Our security measures are subject to a continuous improvement process and our data protection declarations are constantly being revised.
 Please ensure that you have the latest version.

 Rights of data subjects

-You have the right to obtain information about your stored data, to have it corrected or deleted, to restrict its processing, to object to its processing, to data portability and to lodge a complaint in accordance with the requirements of data protection law.
+You have the right to information, correction, deletion or restriction of the processing of your stored data at any time, a right to object to the processing, as well as a right to data portability and to lodge a complaint in accordance with the requirements of data protection law.

 Right to information